nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/tutorial/04-images-dimensions/README.md

 ## Run it

-In the folder of the example, run a clean install then build in developer mode:
+In the folder of the tutorial step, run a clean install then build in developer mode:

 ```bash
 npm ci